liumingedwin/limbo/README.md

 Btw, this project do *only* support _RAD Studio Delphi_ to compile it, it does not support *Lazarus* or *other compiler*.

-BBtw, if you want to support the author so that the author can have a good meal, you can use a Chinese account by afdian to support the author.
+BBtw, if you want to support the author so that the author can have a good meal, you can use donate by using a Chinese account in Afdian.
 However, if you are only a child or a worker without a fixed income source, you are absolutely not allowed to give money for me, which may cause a serious impact.

-You can choose to ask your questions on the issue of github.
-The group chat is always open.
+You can choose to ask your questions on the GitHub issue.
+The group chat always opens.
 You don't need to give me a penny,

 My afdian website is: [Rechalow](https://afdian.net/a/Rechalow)